josuneha/AzureBigData-analytics/Hands-on lab/HOL unguided - Big data and visualization.md

 ### Task 1: Delete resource group

-1. Using the Azure portal, navigate to the Resource group you used throughout this hands-on lab by selecting **Resource groups** in the left menu
+1. Using the Azure portal, navigate to the Resource group you used throughout this hands-on lab by selecting **Resource groups** in the left menu.

-2. Search for the name of your research group and select it from the list
+2. Search for the name of your research group and select it from the list.

-3. Select **Delete** in the command bar and confirm the deletion by re-typing the Resource group name and selecting **Delete**
+3. Select **Delete** in the command bar and confirm the deletion by re-typing the Resource group name and selecting **Delete**.

 You should follow all steps provided _after_ attending the Hands-on lab.